Edit Blog Post

 A Merry Frickin’ Christmas to one and all!

-Risking our necks on the climb was worth it, as we seemed thereafter rewarded by the gradual return of the wild life, from parrots, possums and kookaburras in the forests to some properly big live kangaroos while camping at Walpole.
+Risking our necks on the climb was worth it though, as our bravery seemed thereafter rewarded by the gradual return of the wild life, from parrots, possums and kookaburras in the forests to some properly big live kangaroos while camping at Walpole.
 Closer to Margaret River we also had some exotic encounters with big friendly marine life at Hamelin Bay.

 Dolphins, I hear you cry...
 Nope, they’re at Bunbury, a hundred kilometres north.

 Whales then...
 No again, though they can be spotted just up the coast at Cape Naturaliste.